BioDepot/BioDepot-workflow-builder/README.md

 ### Graphics support for containerized apps

 The Bwb no-vnc container launches a mini-webserver that is accessed using your browser.
 The server uses fluxbox [http://fluxbox.org/], a compact windows manager to provide a graphical user interface similar to Windows or the MacOS.
-Fluxbox provides full graphical support using X11 to render the graphics internally on the servers, Bwb uses the GUIdock-X11 system to allow containerized apps (i.e Jupyter, gnumeric)  to export graphic output to the server's internal screen.
-The noVNC protocol is used to transfer the internally rendered screen to your browser and HTML5 commands draw the graphics on your browser.
+Fluxbox provides full graphical support using X11 to render the graphics internally on the server.
+Bwb uses the GUIdock-X11 system to allow containerized apps (i.e Jupyter, gnumeric)  to export graphic output to the server's internal screen.
+The noVNC protocol is then used to transfer the internally rendered screen to your browser and HTML5 commands draw the graphics on your browser.

 ### Basic window manpulations

  The Bwb application is started automatically upon starting the docker container.
-The window can be minimized, maximized/restore and closed using the buttons on the left hand corner.
+The window can be minimized, maximized/restore and closed using the buttons in the left hand corner.
 These are the same buttons available in standard Windows, MacOS and Linux windowing systems.
 The window can also be resized by clcking on the middle button to unmaximize and then dragging the lower right hand corner.

 Clicking on the left minimize button of th window hides the window and reveals the background.
 The window can be restored by clicking on the panels in the lower toolbar.
 Clicking on the right close button closes the application.
-It however does not quit the container.
+It, however, does not quit the container.

 ### Application menu

 If we minimize or close the window we will see the background screen.
 Right clicking on the background brings up an application menu.
-For the basic Bwb container, there are 3 menu options, the Bwb app, a terminal to enter system commands, and the quit option.
-The quit option actually quits the container.
+For the basic Bwb container, there are 3 menu options, the Bwb app, a terminal to enter system commands, and the quit container option.

 ### Multiple Bwb instances and workspaces

-You can also launch multiple instances of Bwb and there are 4 separate workspaces that are available.
+You can launch multiple instances of Bwb which will appear in separate windows.
+There are 4 separate workspaces that are available which act as independent screens.
 Clicking on the panel at the left of the bottom toolbar switches between the workspaces.
 Cut and paste is supported between different windows within the browser window (i.e originating from the container).

 ### Interaction with host windowing system

 Note that the fluxbox windowing system is inside the browser window.
 You still have access to whatever windowing system you are using on your host machine.
-If your browser closes or go to another url, nothing happens to Bwb - the browser merely provides a viewport to the Bwb container.
+If your browser closes or go to another url, nothing happens to Bwb - the browser merely provides a viewport to the server in Bwb container .
 Refreshing or reconnecting the browser to the container IP allows you to interact with Bwb again.
 Only by using the quit option from the fluxbox application menu or by using Docker to terminate the container can you actually quit.
 Cut and paste is not yet available from windows in the user's host machine to windows in the browser, though this feature will be added soon.

 ## Bwb application